 The Maryland Department of the Environment (“MDE”) issued a state discharge permit for the WWTF on December 22, 2020.
 The permit allows the WWTF to discharge up to 540,000 gallons of effluent per day when the Lakeside project is complete.
 This makes the WWTF the largest facility of its kind in the State of Maryland.
 When issuing the permit, MDE did not acknowledge the impacts of this connection between groundwater discharges to surface waters and how this connection implicates the Chesapeake Bay Blueprint.
 This sets a dangerous precedent when permitting future on-site facilities such as this.

 On February 1st, CBF, along with local residents, appealed the decision to issue the state discharge permit by filing a Petition for Review with the Talbot County Circuit Court.
 A separate, but similar Petition was filed by ShoreRivers.
 This case has been remanded back to MDE for further consideration of the discharge permit in question.
 CBF’s case has therefore been stayed.
-MDE has scheduled a public hearing for October 28th and the deadline to submit comments is November 5th.
-CBF will attend the public hearing and file comments on the discharge permit.
+MDE held a public hearing on a revised permit on October 28, 2021, and we submitted comments.
+We await the issuance of a revised permit and will determine if additional action is necessary.

 CLEAN AIR ACT CHALLENGES